Get

 What Should I Do If My Cat Is Exposed to Permethrin?

 It’s not uncommon for cats to accidentally be exposed to permethrin.
 If they have come into contact with it, wash the area of their skin/fur thoroughly, being careful to remove all traces.
-Also, call your vet or pet poisons hotline for advice.
+Also, call a vet or pet poisons hotline for advice.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Final Thoughts